DMIPRINT.COM(ASCII output) and

 introduced with version 3.3.0.

-DMIPRINT.EXEis a pure Win32 binary executable, written from scratch in ANSI C, built with the
+DMIPRINT.EXEare pure Win32 binary executables, written from scratch in ANSI C, built with the

 nor related to any of them!